 - a.
 No recording: You are not permitted to audio- or video-record any portion of a virtual proceeding.
 Some proceedings are confidential and there may be a publication ban in effect.
 The BC Courts' Policy on the Use of Electronic Devices sets out penalties for recording, including prosecution. - b.
 Confidentiality: The conversation between the parties, their counsel (if represented), and the judge in a case conference or pre-trial conference is private and confidential.
 Only parties and/or their counsel should appear at the conference and no-one else should be present, unless otherwise permitted by the conference judge.
 Do not forward or share the meeting link or dial up information to any unauthorized individuals. - c.
 Location: The Court understands that you do not have the advantage of appearing in a controlled courtroom environment.
 You may be participating from a small, shared living space.
 Please make reasonable efforts to find a quiet, private space with a neutral background for your court appearance. - d.
 Mute microphone: To minimize background noise, mute your microphone when you are not speaking.
 If you are using a computer, close applications on your computer, such as Twitter, Facebook, and email, that are not needed so you are not interrupted during the proceeding.
 Also, put your cell phone to silent mode. - e.
-Introductions: When you first join the virtual proceeding, identify yourself, who you represent, if applicable, and how you prefer to be addressed. - f.
+Introductions: When parties are introducing themselves, or lawyers are introducing themselves, their client, witness or another individual, in virtual proceedings, they should provide the judge or justice with each person's name, title (e.g. "Mr./Ms./Mx./Counsel Jones") and pronouns to be used in the proceeding.
+(See NP 24 Form of Address for Parties and Lawyers) - f.
 Speak clearly and slowly: Remember to unmute before speaking.
 Speak clearly and slowly enough for everyone to follow what you are saying.
 Pause frequently to allow the judge to ask questions and avoid speaking over the judge or other participants.
 This is particularly important when there is an interpreter.
 Mute the microphone again when done speaking.
 Follow the judge's directions about when to speak or ask questions. - g.
-Objecting, responding or commenting: If you find it necessary to object to, respond to, or comment on something that an opposing party has said and it cannot wait: - if on video, click on the raise hand button or raise your hand to signal to the judge that you wish to speak; and - if on audio, respectfully interrupt the conversation when appropriate to let the judge know that you have something to say.
+Objecting, responding or commenting: If you find it necessary to object to, respond to, or comment on something that an opposing party has said and it cannot wait: - if on video, click on the raise hand button or raise your hand to signal to the judge that you wish to speak; and

-- h.
+- if on audio, respectfully interrupt the conversation when appropriate to let the judge know that you have something to say. - h.
 Forms of address: A Provincial Court Judge is called "Your Honour".
-For the other party and/or their lawyer, ask in advance how they prefer to be addressed. - i.
+For the other party and/or their lawyer, see NP 24 Form of Address for Parties and Lawyers. - i.
 Time limits: Time limits may have been set in advance, or the judge may set them during the conference or hearing.
 You must follow them to make sure everyone has a fair chance to be heard. - j.
 Materials: Collect and organize the documents you will need in advance, and make sure you have them with you for the hearing or conference. - k.
 Use pen and paper: Take notes with a pen and paper.
 The sound of typing can be distracting, and make it hard to hear others.
 Avoid shuffling papers as that also can be distracting. - I. No food or drink: As in a courtroom, do not eat or drink anything but water during the proceeding.